 Creative Arts Program

-Margaret Stephens, a Certified Harp Practitioner, uses music to meet the physical, mental and emotional needs of patients and their families in outpatient areas of the cancer center and at the bedside of inpatients.
-While playing her 23-string harp, Margaret creates a "cradle of sound" to support for the individual's journey of healing (wholeness) and growth
+Certified Harp Practitioner Margaret Stephens uses music — melody, rhythm, tones, harmony — to meet the physical, mental and emotional needs of Cancer Center patients and their families at the bedside, and in outpatient areas of the Cancer Center.
+While playing her 23-string harp, Margaret creates a "cradle of sound" to support for the individual's journey of healing, wholeness and growth.

 A Certified Harp Practitioner is a trained, therapeutic musician who uses the harp to aid the healing process of body, mind, and spirit.
 The music practitioner observes, intuits, and listens to the client's needs, then chooses musical styles, tempos, rhythms, modes, and melodies that are appropriate to meeting those needs.
 The goal is to create a "sound space" or a "cradle of sound" to support the listener in his or her journey of healing.